FardeenHossain/dns-data-analysis/README.md

 # DNS Data Analysis

-Analysis of large-scale direct numerical simulation data of turbulent hydrogen and methane flames to guide model development for large eddy simulation.
+Analysis of direct numerical simulation data of displacement speed in turbulent premixed flames.
 Submitted in fulfilment of the requirements for the degree of MEng (Hons) Mechanical Engineering.

 ## Built With

 - Python - Programming language
 - Numpy - Support for arrays and matrices
+- Matplotlib - Plotting library
 - h5py - Interface to HDF5 data format
+- PyEVTK - Exporting data to binary VTK files
 - Gnuplot - Graphing utility
 - LaTeX - Document preparation